 Validation on the other hand allows one to skip parts of validation that are not supported yet, and not block a team from shipping the document.

-b) Validation approach does sacrifice DRY-ness, one has to write the API document and then the (view) code in Pyramid.
-Feels a bit redundant at first.
+The validation approach does sacrifice DRY-ness, and one has to write the API document and then the (view) code in Pyramid.
+It feels a bit redundant at first.
 However, this provides a clear separation between the intent and the implementation.

 These packages tackle the same problem-space:

 - pyramid_oas3 seems to do things very similarly to pyramid_openapi3, but the documentation is not in English and we sadly can't fully understand what it does by just reading the code.

 - pyramid_swagger does a similar thing, but for Swagger 2.0 documents.

 - connexion takes the same "write spec first, code second" approach as pyramid_openapi3, but is based on Flask.

 - bottle-swagger takes the same "write spec first, code second" approach too, but is based on Bottle.

 - pyramid_apispec uses generation with help of apispec and the marshmallow validation library.
 See above why we prefer validation instead of generation.

 We do our best to follow the rules below.

 - Support the latest few releases of Python, currently Python 3.7 through 3.11.